knightmoves-curriculum/advanced-c-sharp/009-4xx-response/README.md

 In the coding exercise, you will use the NotFound response code method.

 ## Main Points
+- The HTTP Response Status Code 404 = Not Found

 ## Suggested Coding Exercise
+- Have them add the same check to their code.

 ## Building toward CSTA Standards: